NathanMartinez/fm_advice_generator_app/README.md

 ### Useful resources

-- [LogRocket - How to deploy a React app to Github Pages](https://blog.logrocket.com/deploying-react-apps-github-pages/) - This helped me to understand how to deploy this code to Github Pages.
+- [DEV - Deploying Vite App to GitHub Pages](https://dev.to/shashannkbawa/deploying-vite-app-to-github-pages-3ane) - This helped me to understand how to deploy this code to Github Pages.

 ## Author